Friday, June 22, 2018

 By José Alberto Hermosillo

-“Hooked” is a compelling, eye-opening work of fiction that awakens the consciousness of the homeless problem of our unprotected youth in America.
+“Hooked” is a compelling, eye-opening work of fiction close to reality that awakens the consciousness of the homeless problem of America’s unprotected youth.

-This gay drama mirrors our modern-day society and chronicles the untried days of Jack (Conor Donnally).
+The story is a gay drama that mirrors our modern-day society and chronicles the untried days of Jack, a handsome escort tangled in drugs and prostitution.

 Besides performing semi-naked with his guitar on the streets of New York, the free-spirited young hustler also gains a few extra bucks doing tricks with men and women.

 In search of their own identity, they plan to move out of the shelter to a place of their own and live happily ever after.
-They discover that life is not a fairy tale as the days pass.
+As the days pass, they discover that life is not a fairy tale.

 Jack has promised not to get “Hooked” on drugs until his 18th birthday, but it’s tough for kids at this age to keep those promises alive, mainly when his birthday is around the corner.

-Meanwhile, Ken, a mature, religious, but confused film producer – played by Terrence Murphy – wants to go out and have fun with guys while his wife has to take care of their baby at home.
+Meanwhile, Terrence Murphy plays Ken, a mature, religious, but confused film producer who wants to go out and have fun with guys while his wife has to take care of their baby at home.

 Conor Donnally.
 Copyrights @ headshots, 2017